Industry Standard

 Refined Gold (After Export)

-Once exported and refined internationally, South Sudan gold becomes:
+Once refined internationally, South Sudan-origin gold can become:

 • High-purity bullion